Definition

 Market segmentation results in more effective and efficient marketing, advertising and sales.
 Rather than targeting a broad audience with generic messaging and offers, market segmentation enables brands to provide offers specifically tailored to each segment's needs.

 Consider an advertising campaign organized around a particular market segment.
-A brand can select relevant targeting criteria to reach users who fit the criteria of that market segment.
+By selecting relevant criteria that's targeted toward that segment, a brand can more effectively reach users who fit that segment.

-Market segmentation can result in a campaign that is both effective and efficient: Audience segmenting and customized messaging drives higher success rates, while advertising dollars are only spent to reach the defined audience.
+Implementing a marketing segmentation process can result in a campaign that's both effective and efficient: Audience segmenting and customized messaging drive higher success rates, while advertising dollars are spent to reach only the defined audience.
 The same non-segmented campaign would suffer from lower response rates, with a portion of the advertising budget wasted on the wrong audience.

 Types of market segmentation

-There are four primary types of market segmentation, which include the following:
+There are five primary types of market segmentation, which include the following:

-For geographic market segments, a brand may choose to offer products and services tailored to the following:
+For geographic market segments, a brand might choose to offer products and services tailored to the following:

-• regional tastes like barbecue in the Southern or Midwestern United States; or
+• Regional tastes like barbecue in the Southern or Midwestern U.S.

 Geographic segmentation is relatively simple to manage, assuming the brand has the location and address information of potential customers.

-Demographic.
 Demographic segmentation works by grouping potential customers by their individual attributes, such as age, ethnicity, education, job title, industry, marital status and income.
-A brand may define a demographic market segment based on a single attribute or a combination of several.
+A brand might define a demographic market segment based on a single attribute or a combination of several.
 Examples of demographic market segments include the following:

-• women with a master's degree or related graduate degree; and
+• Women with a master's degree or related graduate degree.

-• men with senior job titles in the automobile industry.
+• Men with senior-level job titles in the automobile industry.

 Demographic segmentation is relatively simple to manage, assuming the brand has the necessary demographic information of potential customers.